arealclimber/nft-playground/README.md

 This project is built to learn.

-NFT Playground is the NFT marketplace and that allows not only sellers and buyers but also the community to have fun.
+NFT Playground is the Fractionalized NFT marketplace that allows not only sellers and buyers and borrowers and lenders but also the community to have fun.

 ## 🧱 Build 🔨